|Rating||(log in to rate this project)|

 |Appropriate for kids||no|

-Volunteers selected for the program have a unique opportunity to contribute to a variety of important research, resource management, interpretation and education projects.
-Parks benefit from a participant’s knowledge and skills in geological or physical sciences, while each participant gains valuable experience by working with the National Park Service.
-Volunteers with all levels of experience are encouraged to apply.
+Individuals selected for the program have a unique opportunity to contribute to a variety of important natural resource science projects.
+Parks benefit from a participant’s knowledge and skills in geological or other natural resource sciences, while each participant gains valuable experience by working with the National Park Service.
+Each participant receives a weekly stipend, housing or a housing allowance, and a small travel allowance.
+Participants with all levels of experience are encouraged to apply.